 Harry studied the rest of the article with a small ball of apprehension coiling in his gut.
 I quite liked things as they were.
 Umbridge was drawing all the attention and making herself usefully unpopular without actually doing much damage.
 Now she’s got some actual power to abuse.

 ‘Have you read this?’
 Katie shoved the paper further under his nose.
-‘The position of High Inquisitor, created by Educational Decree Number Twenty Three, also enjoys the ability to determine the sanctions scheme of Britain’s education establishments courtesy of the seceding decree.’
+‘The position of High Inquisitor, created by Educational Decree Number Twenty Three, also enjoys the ability to determine the sanctions scheme of Britain’s education establishments courtesy of the following decree, number twenty four.’

 ‘She must’ve written to Fudge over the weekend about McGonagall overpowering her and rescinding her detentions,’ Harry said.
 ‘Now we’ve got this to deal with.’

 This is because of Ron and Dean, if they’d had some sense and not been caught, this wouldn’t’ve happened.

 ‘This is ridiculous.’
 Fred and George exchanged a long look.
 ‘With that foul woman in charge of punishments who knows what will happen next.’